 - Surgery is rarely considered an appropriate intervention for pregnant women, as haemorrhoids may resolve after delivery.

 - Varicose veins are more likely to become apparent when a woman is pregnant.
-This is due both to pressure on the vena cava (and therefore the pelvic veins) from the weight of the pregnancy, and to increased venous elasticity as a consequence of the hormonal milieu of pregnancy.
 Whilst varicose veins most commonly occur in the legs they also frequently develop in the vulva where they can cause throbbing and aching.
 They are more common in those with a genetic susceptibility.

 - When varicose veins are present, feet and ankles can also become swollen, in which case deep vein thrombosis and pre-eclampsia should be excluded.